Bet Selector Horse Racing Software

 With your exotics betting values entered, you are ready to use the Correlated Market to eradicate unlikely trifectas from your bevy of combinations.

-After standouts, the Correlated Market is the single most productive tool for limiting exotics betting outlays.
-When used in conjunction with the new mathematics employed by Bet Selector, Correlated Markets become very easy to use and devastatingly effective.
+After standouts, the Correlated Market is the single most productive tool for limiting exotic outlays.
 Put simply, the Correlated Market eliminates those trifectas that are unlikely to occur, given the most probable finishing position of each horse in that trifecta.
-Using the Correlated Market gives Bet Selector the opportunity to eliminate many trifectas that would otherwise be included when betting.

 So how does the Correlated Market work?
 To answer that, you must first consider the history of Comparative price win betting, made popular by Don Scott in the early 'eighties.
 Don compiled all factors affecting a horse's winning chances in a race and produced what he called his rated or true odds.
 He then inspected the prices on offer from the bookmaker.
-Comparing these two markets, he eliminated a horse from betting if the bookmakers', or Comparative price, was less than his true odds.
-He introduced the terms "overlay"and "underlay"to describe these conditions.
-This form of value betting proved extremely profitable.
+Comparing these two markets, he eliminated a horse if the bookmakers', or Comparative price, was less than his true odds.
+He introduced the terms "overlay" and "underlay" to describe these conditions.

-The process of comparing the price on offer with your true odds and dismissing "underlays"does not work when trifecta betting.
-Unlike win betting, you cannot accurately predict what most trifecta dividends will be.
+The process of comparing the price on offer with your true odds and dismissing "underlays" does not work with trifectas as you cannot accurately predict what most trifecta dividends will be.
 While you do know the rated (or true) odds of a trifecta, you have no price on offer to compare it with.
-Hence, it is very difficult to despatch trifectas on the basis of so called poor value.
+Hence, it is very difficult to dispatch trifectas on the basis of so called poor value.
 Any attempt to do so will result in the elimination of some trifectas paying much more than expected.
 You must, therefore, engineer our own comparative trifecta market which will allow Bet Selector to eliminate those trifectas with a price less than the true odds.

 While you do not know the eventual dividend, there are some things about a trifecta you do know.
 You know, for example, the likely finishing position of each horse you have selected as a placegetter.
 You have already nominated some horses for first, second and third, others for second and third and still others for third place only.
 You can now refine this process by removing those trifectas where the specific combination of standouts is unlikely to occur.
 For example, a short priced first pick will most likely finish first or second, but if a long priced first pick wins, then it is more likely to finish second than third.
 Thus, you can begin to remove those trifectas where one or more of the horses are in an unlikely finishing position.